 Having first come together in Autumn of 2016 on a basketball court in a Dublin city park, the four members of Pillow Queens, soon realised that making music together would be an equally productive group activity.

 Cathy plays guitar and sings.
 Rachel plays drums and sings.
-Pam and Sarah swap guitar, bass and lead vocal duties.
+Pam and Sarah swap guitar, bass and vocal duties.

 Within a few months they’d released their debut EP, Calm Girls, titled in an ironic nod to the bands anxious nature.
 The three songs dealt with themes of despair, crisis of self and distrust.
 The closing Wonderboys was “an attempt to put into musical form the feeling you get when your eyes roll back into your head when faced with toxic masculinity.”